nikolouzos/Tempestas---Weather-Forecast/README.md

 Once you have added the API key you should be good to go.
 If you have any trouble running the application [email me](mailto:nick@nikolouzos.xyz).

 ## Tools Used
-The [MVC (Model-View-Controller)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture is used strictly.
-To ensure the best coding practices and formatted are enforced, [SwiftLint](https://github.com/realm/SwiftLint) was used.
+For this project, the [MVC (Model-View-Controller)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture is used.
+To ensure the best coding practices and code formatting are enforced, [SwiftLint](https://github.com/realm/SwiftLint) was used.
 For the UI, the [IBAnimatable](https://github.com/IBAnimatable/IBAnimatable) framework was used to save time while creating beautiful UIs and animations with minimal effort.
 For the Networking part of the application, [Alamofire](https://github.com/Alamofire/Alamofire) was utilized and to parse the data JSON the [SwiftyJSON]() library was implemented.

 ### Cocoapods dependencies